 Prepare for an exciting career in health care with SJVC’s Vocational Nursing (VN) program.
 As a vocational nurse you will help others as you offer professional care to the sick, injured, convalescent, and disabled under the direction of physicians and registered nurses.

 Earn your certificate in as few as 14 months or an Associate Degree in as few as 16 months (varies by location)

 Graduates are eligible to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN)*

 What Will I Learn

-The program includes a clinical rotation which allows students to further their studies in a real-world medical environment.
+The program includes a clinical rotation that allows students to further their studies in a real-world medical environment.
 This hands-on clinical training enhances the learning experience and allows students to develop a work history while completing their studies.

 Graduates who pass the NCLEX-PN are licensed by the Board of Vocational Nursing and are authorized to use the credential Licensed Vocational Nurse (LVN), which is a requirement to work in this field.